 Keywords: Immediately after the abstract, provide not more than 6 words or phrases in alphabetical order which reflect the scope of the paper.

-Body of research manuscripts: The substantive portion of the research manuscript should be organized into four sections, in the same way as the abstract is organized.
+Body of research manuscripts: The substantive portion of the research manuscript should be organized into four sections.
 The Background section should present the context and justification of the research, the knowledge gap that the research addresses, and the research hypothesis as appropriate.
 Research hypotheses should not be presented as null hypothesis in the Methods section.
 This section should clearly present research procedures, sample size calculations as appropriate, dependent and independent variables, comparisons made in testing research hypotheses, and statistical techniques applied.
 Null hypotheses may be stated in the Methods section.
 The Results section should clearly present study findings, using text, tables, and figures as appropriate.
 This section usually includes descriptive findings (e.g., distributions of dependent and independent variables) and analytical findings (e.g., associations between dependent and independent variables).
 The Results section should not include interpretation of results.
 The fourth section should be headed “Discussion”.
 This section presents interpretation of research findings, relates findings to findings of relevant previous research, summarizes study strengths and limitations, and makes research-related and policy-related recommendations as appropriate.
 Policy recommendations that do not follow directly from the research findings presented should be clearly identified as such.